Skip to main content

 Ensemble generation strategy

 The ensemble spread for the atmospheric initial conditions is generated by adding an infinitesimal perturbation to the 3-dimensional temperature field.
-For the ocean and sea ice initial conditions, five different reconstructions are performed following the nudging strategy described above, each assimilating one of the 5 members of ORAS4/ORAS5.
+For the ocean and sea ice initial conditions, five different reconstructions are performed following the nudging strategy described above, in each adding an infinitesimal perturbation to the ERA5 surface forcings.
 The 5 ocean and sea ice states generated are combined with two different atmospheric initial conditions each to produce the 10 ensemble members.

 Length of forecasts